fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 in RAM to get the wanted performance.
 Disk is just the persistence thingy.
 Stackoverflow is full of questions on Solr, talking about the RAM directory, storing everything in tmpfs, and so on.

 But isn't your OS supposed to make sure that the stuff your accessing is page cache?
-Let's sree how we can measure how much of your index is in page cache.
+Let's see how we can measure how much of your db/index/data is in page cache.

 # What's page cache anyway?

-It takes from 5 to 10ms to read something in a random part of your hard disk.
-Accessing data in RAM on the other, takes between 50 ns and 100 ns.
+It takes from 5 to 10ms to read something from a random part of your hard disk.
+Accessing data in RAM on the other hand, takes between 50 ns and 100 ns.
 It is only natural whenever possible to make sure that the same data is not loaded twice if we can afford caching it in RAM.
 That's precisely the role of the page cache.

 If you are on Linux or MacOS, here is a very simple experiment to see the page cache in action.
 Go find a fat and useless file sleeping on your hard disk.
 That DivX of `Beethoven 2` will do.
 Do not open it, just run the following command twice